 Question: Can you track one project status month-to-month to show progress?

-Yes and No. Status report historical data within CA PPM is available within the data warehouse, and can be reported against for trending.
+Yes and No. Status report historical data within Clarity is available within the data warehouse, and can be reported against for trending.
 However, other measures outside of the status report are not captured historically.
 Scheduled reports could be exported to the filesystem, and used to view historical report output, but could not be queried against.

 Question: Is this the “normal” performance?